garrardkitchen/webapi/README.md

 - Db Choice for test

 Going to use MySQL.
 In reality, based on spec and the type of data (what I consider to be a list and non relational), I would opt for NoSQL engine and initially partition on first letter of Surname.
 I would always opt for a managed cloud service.
-Other considerations will be HA and configurating solution over multiple cloud providers if you need to go to that extreme.
+Other considerations will be HA and configuring solution over multiple cloud providers if you need to go to that extreme.
 I would definitely configure over multiple availability zones for minimum HA, but would push for cross region HA and well practices DR procedures & drills.

 - Create MySQL using docker